 5. The batch file will be saved on your desktop.
 You can double-click on it to reset the Settings app on Windows.

-So, this guide is about resetting the Settings app on Windows.
-I hope this article helped you!
-Please share it with your friends also.
+This guide is about resetting the Windows Settings app.
 If you have any doubts, let us know in the comment box below.

 LEAVE A REPLY